TriumphLLC/Blend4Web/doc_src/viewer.rst

 Ambient
 .......

-Ambient lighting parameters setup.
+Setup for ambient lighting parameters.
 Changing the colors and intensity of a hemispheric ambient model is supported.

 The settings available for ambient lighting setup are the same as the ones in Blender.
 They are described in the :ref:`dedicated section <environment_lighting>`.

 Shadows
 .......

-Shadow parameters setup, including shadow cascades and shadow edges softening parameters.
+Setup for shadow parameters, including shadow cascades and shadow edges softening parameters.

-The settings for setting up shadows are described in the :ref:`corresponding section <shadows>` of this manual.
+The options for setting up shadows are described in the :ref:`corresponding section <shadows>` of this manual.

 Sky
 ...

-Dynamic sky parameters setup such as color, sun light scattering parameters etc.
+Setup for dynamic sky parameters such as color, sun light scattering parameters etc.

 Scene Viewer has access to all Blender parameters used for setting up procedural sky.
 These parameters are described in the :ref:`corresponding section <atmosphere>`.

 Sea
 ...

-Water rendering parameters setup, including color transitions by depth and by shore distance, foam and subsurface scattering parameters, waves dynamics etc.
+Setup for water rendering parameters, including color transitions by depth and by distance from the shore, foam and subsurface scattering parameters, wave dynamics etc.

-The setting for water rendering are described in the :ref:`Outdoor Rendering <water>` chapter.
-Scene Viewer uses the same settings as Blend4Web engine itself.
+The settings for water rendering are described in the :ref:`Outdoor Rendering <water>` chapter.
+Scene Viewer uses the same settings as the Blend4Web engine itself.

 Wind
 ....

-Wind parameters setup, including direction and strength.
+Setup for wind parameters, including direction and strength.

 The same parameters as the ones used by Scene Viewer are available in Blender.
 These parameters are described in the :ref:`corresponding chapter <wind>`.

 Screen Space Amb Occlus
 .......................

-Ambient occlusion parameters setup.
+Setup for ambient occlusion parameters.

 All available settings are described in the :ref:`Postprocessing Effects <ssao>` chapter.

 God Rays
 ........

-Crepuscular rays effect parameters setup.
+Setup for crepuscular ray effect parameters.

 All parameters for this effect are described in the :ref:`corresponding section <god_rays>`.

 Bloom
 .....

-Bright light effect parameters setup.
+Setup for bloom effect parameters.

 This effect uses the same set of parameters as it does in Blender.
 It is described in greater detail in the :ref:`corresponding section <bloom>`.